 Applications for the following academic year open in October.
 If you are a modern languages student, your university will normally guide you through your application.
 Otherwise, see the British Council website for more details.

-You will receive a monthly salary as an English language assistant.
+You will receive a monthly salary as a British Council language assistant.
 This is usually around 800 Euro a month, although this varies according to region.
 You may also be able to receive a reduced amount of your UK student loan during your year abroad.

 Don't forget that Send My Bag can help make the move to your chosen country a whole lot easier by shipping your possessions for you.
 This means you can quickly feel at home in your new accommodation with all your favourite things around you.
 You won't have to drag several suitcases onto public transport, either, but can fully enjoy your journey and get your third year abroad off to a great start.
 Find out more about student shipping and learn how to claim 10% student discount by visiting our student removals page.
 Make sure you have packed everything you need for your time abroad by reading our travel essentials checklist.

-There are a number of ways that you can spend a third year abroad.
-One of the most popular is the Erasmus+ programme, which allows you to work or study abroad.
+There are a number of ways that you can spend a third year abroad but one of the most popular is the Erasmus+ programme, which allows you to work or study abroad.
 Read on to find out what the Erasmus+ programme is, who is eligible for Erasmus+ and much more.